-Stop Your Dog From Barking With A No Bark Dog Collar
+Stop Your Dog From Barking With A No-Bark Dog Collar

 Static Shock vs Citronella vs Ultrasonic Bark Collars

-There are three main types of no-bark collars: static shock, citronella and ultrasonic.
+There are three main types of no-bark collars: static shock, citronella, and ultrasonic.
 All three collars fit snuggly against your dog’s neck when they are fitted correctly.
 It is important both for safety and for proper training that the collar is fitted by a professional or by an experienced dog owner.

 Shock Collar

 The shock collar mechanism that sits against the dog’s throat sends out a static shock that travels down two metal prongs that touch your dog’s neck.
-The shock in some of these collars begins with a small shock which increases in intensity up through a variety of levels as your dog continues his nuisance barking.
+The shock in some of these collars begins with a small shock, which increases in intensity through a variety of levels as your dog continues his nuisance barking.
 You can personally test the shock collar on your hand before using it on your dog if you are worried about the intensity of the shock.

 Citronella Bark Collar